mkdiro-O/phylobar/README.md

 ## Common Tasks

-- Building a tree from a taxonomy.
-Rather than interacting with abstract phylogenetic trees it can be helpful to choose stacked bar color using taxonomic assignments.
+- Building a tree from a taxonomy: Rather than interacting with abstract phylogenetic trees it can be helpful to choose stacked bar color using taxonomic assignments.
 This vignette gets a quick overview of constructing trees from taxonomy tables, including checks to make sure that the input is formatted properly.
-- Exporting views.
-While interactivity is useful for exploration, we often need to export a specific static view to discuss with others.
+- Exporting views: While interactivity is useful for exploration, we often need to export a specific static view to discuss with others.
   This vignette gives an alternative to simple screenshots that preserves image quality and supports, editing and software like